HMAS Swan (DE 50): 1970–1983

 During 1977, amongst training exercises and maintenance dockings, Swan participated in SINDEX 77, a multinational exercise in the Indian Ocean.
 After training exercises in early 1978, Swan was forced to make an emergency docking in early March because of leakage on a stern gland.
 In early May, the warship was tasked with finding the yachtsman from Josephine II, which had run aground on Middleton Reef, but was unsuccessful (the sailor was later found at sea by another ship).
 Swan participated in several major fleet exercises during the latter part of the year.
 On 18 January 1979, while docked alongside the destroyer tender HMAS Stalwart at Garden Island, Swan was evacuated when a bomb threat was made against the tender.
 After port visits along the eastern Australian coast, the warship underwent a maintenance docking for the majority of the year.

 In March 1980, Swan was deployed to South East Asia for five months.
 On 17 April the ship visited Singapore at the start of the deployment in South-east Asian waters, "for the first of three 'show the flag' visits.
 During this trip she visited 18 ports in eight countries, and also rescued 72 refugees from an overloaded 35 ft boat in the South China Sea on 17 June.Naval Historical Society of Australia, On this day – 1976–1999 The Minister for Immigration and Ethnic Affairs, Ian Macphee, announced that Australia would accept responsibility for the refugees.
 The warship returned to its home port of Sydney in late August, and underwent a short maintenance period before visiting New Zealand near the end of the year.
-Swan returned to South East Asia for a seven-month deployment in 1981, during which she visited 22 ports.
+Swan returned to the Pacific and South East Asia for a seven-month deployment in 1981, during which she visited 22 ports, starting in the South Pacific, travelling eastward to Hawaii, before returning to South East Asia.
 After "weathering a violent storm", Typhoon Agnes – part of the 1981 Pacific typhoon season – in the Yangtze Delta, she became the first Australian warship to visit China in 32 years (and the first following the formation of the People's Republic of China), and the first to participate in joint training exercises with the Japan Maritime Self-Defense Force.
 During 1982, Swan became the only ship of her type to use the Fremantle Public Works slipway, and the first warship to use the hydraulic lift at the West Australian Maritime Support Facility at Cockburn Sound.
 The ship embarked on five consecutive deployments in 1983, travelling throughout Australia, Asia, and the Pacific for port visits and multinational exercises.